learn-vuejs/vue-patterns/docs/patterns/README.md

 </script>
 ```

-This pattern provides a neat way of allowing us to compose clean and decoupled components
+This pattern provides a neat way of allowing us to compose clean and decoupled components.
+Check out the example on [CodeSandbox](https://codesandbox.io/embed/vue-template-qp83z)

 ## Dependency injection